GSJones Litigators turn the tables on a corporate plaintiff suing a small business owner

 He added, “To the Corporate Goliaths out there, we’re watching you!
 Chalk one up for the Davids.”

 Two litigators with advanced degree (LL.M) and experience in constitutional law

 Consult a litigation attorney with advanced training (LL.M) in constitutional law who can identify and use constitutional issues during the course of trial.
 Constitutional law focuses on the application of the U.S. Constitution to cases.
 Few people seek out a constitutional lawyer.
 However, law firms with attorneys who have experience and additional education in constitutional law offer most clients an enhanced level of service.
 Constitutional lawyers work with the rights and principles created by the Constitution in a wide variety of individual cases.

 You may have a custody issue or an employment law case.
 Maybe it’s an immigration or criminal law problem.
 Any of these could benefit from someone skilled in constitutional principles.

 GSJones team approach gives all our litigators access to the constitution law experience of two attorneys

 Chalmers Johnson focuses on representing people who have been injured.
-He focuses on Civil Rights, employment law, and personal injury.
-In the course of his 21 years, he has argued before the U.S. Supreme Court, two state supreme courts, a U.S. Court of Appeals.
+Specifically, he focuses on Civil Rights, employment law, and personal injury.
+In the course of his 22 years, he has argued before the U.S. Supreme Court, two state supreme courts, a U.S. Court of Appeals.
 He is equipped to represent you in both straightforward situations and when it is necessary to vindicate your constitutional rights in court.
 He is also available to advise other GSJones lawyers about options.